What’s On

 • Luna Laurenti

-Co-director and Co-producer
+Co-director and Co-producer (Co-founder)

 Luna Laurenti is an Italian facilitator, director, and creative producer with a degree in Performance and Politics from Goldsmiths University.
 Her recent work includes directing Trojans: Why Am I In Your Country? with The Trojan Women Project, a new adaptation of Euripides’ Trojan Women with a cast of asylum seekers, staged at Chelsea Theatre (May 2024) and Hounslow Arts Centre (April 2025).
 She is also currently assistant directing Diaspora Inferno with De Insomniis Theatre Company: an exploration of Dante’s Inferno reframed through the experiences of migrant women, set to premiere at the Drayton Arms Theatre in November 2025.
 Luna’s work is rooted in physical theatre, movement and devising processes that use the body as the central tool for storytelling with a particular focus on themes of identity, migration, and belonging.